AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 We pull the correlated logon in via the *Logon ID* within the 5136 EventData with the Name value of "SubjectLogonId".
 The correlated 4624 of the same Logon ID gives us the source IP address and the workstation name via the EventData with the Name values "IpAddress" and "WorkstationName" respectively.

-Finally, we're going to query the DeviceNetworkInfo table where the DeviceName == WorkstationName and confirm whether or not the IP address used for the logon was ever actually associated with the computer by checking against the DeviceNetworkInfo column **IPAddresses**.
+Finally, we're going to query the DeviceNetworkInfo table where the DeviceName == WorkstationName and confirm whether or not the IP address used for the logon was ever actually associated with the computer by checking against the DeviceNetworkInfo column IPAddresses.

 #### KQL